VHRanger/MLE-tutorial/README.md

 # MLE-tutorial
-Implementing and vectorizing a Maximum Likelihood model with scipy
+Tutorial for implementing and vectorizing a Maximum Likelihood model with scipy